-a.
-Subrecipients must submit a "Federal Financial Report" (SF-425) on a semi- annual basis for the periods ending February and August 31 (or June 30 and December 31, if instructed by the Consortium), or any portion thereof, unless otherwise specified

-- in a special Award condition, for all active grants.
-Reports are due no later than 30 days following the end of each reporting period.
-A final SF-425 must be submitted within 90 60 days after the end of the period of performance. - b.
-In the remarks section of each SF-425 submitted, the Subrecipient must describe by budget category the use of all funds received. - c.
+- a.
+Subrecipients must submit a Financial Reporting Narrative Supplement "Federal Financial Report" (SF-425) to the Consortium on a semi- annual basis for the periods ending February and August 31 (or June 30 and December 31, if instructed by the Consortium), and a Milestones Report, or any portion thereof, unless otherwise specified in a special Award condition, for all active grants.
+Reports are due no later than 15 days following the end of each reporting period.
+A final SF-425Final reports must be submitted within 60 days after the end of the period of performance. - b.
+The Consortium Finance Manager will submit the SF-425 In the remarks section of each SF-425 submitted, and may need assistance from the Subrecipient must to describe by budget category the use of all funds received. - c.
 The report must be signed by an authorized certifying official who is the employee authorized by the Subrecipient organization to submit financial data on its behalf. - d.
-The Subrecipient must submit all financial reports to the Finance Manager, through the online grants management system unless otherwise specified by the Consortium in writing.
+The Subrecipient must submit all financial reports through the online grants management system unless otherwise specified by the Consortium in writing.